MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 - Run the recognizer configured on the adaptive dialog that contains the input action.
 - Evaluate the value of the _allow interruptions_ property.
    - If **true**: Evaluate triggers on the adaptive dialog that contains the input action.
 If no triggers fire then the parent adaptive dialog is consulted and its recognizer executes, and then its triggers are evaluated.
 If no triggers fire then this process continues until the root adaptive dialog is reached.
    - If **false**: Evaluate the _value_ property and assign its value to the property bound to the input.
 If _value_ evaluates to null run the internal entity recognizer for that input action to resolve a value for that input action.
-If the internal recognizer came back with no result, then issue a reprompt.
+If the internal recognizer came back with no result, then issue a re-prompt.

 ### The allow interruptions property